 Director

 Arthur Ramsay is the Senior Director of Summer Programs for International Academic Competitions and Director of the 2023 International History Olympiad.
-Based at IAC World Headquarters in Burlington, Vermont, he directs tournaments and works to expand the global impact of IAC.
-Arthur joined IAC in January 2018 after earning his BA in American History and Government from the SUNY Empire State College.
+Arthur joined IAC in January 2018 after earning his BA in American Government and History from SUNY Empire State College.
 Arthur previously worked for the State University of New York System Administration and interned with the New York State Assembly.
-An alumnus of the National History Bee and Bowl, Arthur has attended all twelve NHBB National Championship tournaments, as a player, moderator, off-site captain, staff director, and most recently, as tournament director.
-In his free time, Arthur enjoys reading and casual trivia, and has been a summer camp counselor at Long Island’s Camp HorseAbility since 2011.
+An alumnus of the National History Bee and Bowl, Arthur has attended all thirteen NHBB National Championship tournaments, as a player, moderator, off-site captain, staff director, and most recently, as tournament director.
+Arthur enjoys reading and casual trivia in his free time, and has been a volunteer summer camp counselor at Long Island’s Camp HorseAbility since 2011.

 William Tippins